Christian Bethancourt Player Props: Rays vs. Orioles

-On Friday, Christian Bethancourt (.333 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 6:40 PM ET.
+Christian Bethancourt -- with a slugging percentage of .179 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Grayson Rodriguez on the hill, on July 22 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Orioles.
+In his previous game he had a hitless performance (0-for-3) against the Orioles.

 Christian Bethancourt Game Info & Props vs. the Orioles